birdandhike.com logo

 Primitive roadside campsite

 Continuing, at about 1.0 miles out, the road cuts up and right across a very steep slope.
 When the road is freshly graded, this piece of road is passable in a sedan.
-However, when the road is worn and washboarded, the bouncing action of the washboards makes it nearly impassible to climb in an 2WD vehicle, and trying to climb the hill pulling trailers and whatnot make it even worse.
+However, when the road is worn and washboarded, the bouncing action of the washboards makes it nearly impossible to climb in an 2WD vehicle, and trying to climb the hill pulling trailers and whatnot make it even worse.
 For RV and trailer campers seeking primitive solitude, there are several options before this hill-climb.

 Beyond the steep hill, the Mack's Canyon Road winds in and out of canyons and around ridges with grand views north across the desert and out onto the Nevada Test Site.